About Our Graduates

 Karen Stern, 2006, is Assistant Professor of History at Brooklyn College - CUNY.
 She has recently been awarded the AIA Subvention Award, Van Bothmer Subvention Grant of the American Institute of Archaeology to assist publication costs of Writing on the Wall: Graffiti and the Forgotten Jews of Late Antiquity (Princeton University Press); and a National Endowment for the Humanities Research Fellowshop, American National Endowmnent for the Humanities: grant to subsidize research costs for the above mentioned book.

-James Swan Tuite, 2010, is Visiting Assistant Professor of Religion at Oberlin College (OH).
+James Swan Tuite, 2010, is Visiting Assistant Professor of Religion University of Indiana - Bloomington.

 Arthur Urbano, 2005 ,is Associate Professor of Theology at Providence College.